 Biting the inside of the mouth may also be attributed to nervous habits, anxiety, or stress.
 Like nail biting, this can be a difficult habit to break.
 If an individual’s teeth are not properly aligned they can experience a variety of issues including accidental bites.
 Orthodontic treatment may help to remedy this situation.

 Most accidental bites are not dental emergencies and do not require specialized care.
 For healthy individuals minor tongue, lip, or cheek bites may heal quickly on their own without sutures.
 Moderate to severe bites are a different story and may require a dental emergency visit.
-Los Altos patients can contact Dr. Antonious who has a nearby dental office with extended hours to care for patients needing routine care or who are experiencing a dental emergency.
+Los Altos patients can contact Dr. Gupta who has a nearby dental office with extended hours to care for patients who are experiencing a dental emergency.
 Even if you are unsure of the seriousness of your injury, be sure to give us a call.

 We may take our tongue for granted, but it helps us with many day to day activities such as chewing, speaking, tasting food, and swallowing.
 A dental emergency tongue injury may cause a significant amount of bleeding.
-If bleeding is uncontrolled be sure to seek care from a Los Altos area dental professional and in severe cases an urgent care facility or hospital.
+If bleeding is uncontrolled or accompanied by other dental emergency like knocked out tooth be sure to seek care from a Los Altos area dental professional and in severe cases an urgent care facility or hospital.
 Lacerations caused by dirty or contaminated objects will also require a dental emergency visit.